Diego de Benavides, 8th Count of Santisteban: Biography

 In 1661 he was named Viceroy of Peru.
 During his administration, he was much concerned about the condition of the Indigenous, particularly their education and labor conditions.
 To address these concerns he issued the Ordenanza de Obrajes (Ordenance of Manufactures) in 1664.

 He faced earthquakes to epidemics, and had to suppress fighting between Spanish miners.
 San Bartolomé hospital was built during his term of office.
 He built the first theater in Lima.
 He died in that city in 1666.

+He married three times and had eight children, including :